-Now that the final price is ironed out, and you’ve agreed to terms with the seller, it’s time to close the deal.
+Now that the final price is ironed out and you’ve agreed to terms with the seller, it’s time to close the deal.
 You’ll both sign paperwork on the close, and you will need to go back to your lender to complete the mortgage paperwork.
 At this stage, there will also likely be additional closing fees for things like title searches, appraisals, and mortgage insurance (if less than 20% down payment).
 Once all of these steps are complete, the house is officially yours!
 Congratulations!
 It’s time to move in, put your feet up, and enjoy your new home.

 Tips to Remember!

-Down payment help – Many states and cities offer grants to first-time homebuyers to help with closing costs and down payments.
+Down payment help – Many states and cities offer first-time homebuyers grants to help with closing costs and down payments.
 Make sure to check!
 There is also a unique rule that allows first-time homebuyers to withdrawal $10,000 from their IRA.
 Doing this can get complicated, though, and may not be the best choice for your financial future.
 In a real pinch, you can always pull out contributions/basis (not the earnings) from your Roth IRA.
-Since the Roth IRA is a very valuable retirement vehicle, it’s best to avoid this if possible.
+Since the Roth IRA is a precious retirement vehicle, it’s best to avoid this if possible.
 First-time homebuyers can also consider taking a short-term loan from their 401(k) if their plan allows it.

-Tax breaks – Make sure to tell your accountant, or indicate in your tax software, that you’ve purchased a home!
+Tax breaks – Make sure to tell your accountant, or indicate your tax software, that you’ve purchased a home!

 Homeowners Associations (HOA) – Ask what the fees are ahead of time and inquire about any pending onetime expenses to the HOA (major repairs to common areas, lawsuits, etc.).
-You don’t want to get blindsided by a large onetime expense right after you purchase your home!
+You don’t want to get blindsided by a large, one-time expense right after you purchase your home!

-15 year vs 30 year – Choosing the term of the loan may not be an option depending on the type of loan you utilize; however, if you do have the option, there are pros and cons to each to consider.
-A 15-year term will cost less interest over the lifetime of the mortgage and will start to pay down principal faster than a 30-year loan.
+15 year vs. 30 year – Choosing the term of the loan may not be an option depending on the type of loan you utilize; however, if you do have the option, there are pros and cons to each to consider.
+A 15-year term will cost less interest over the mortgage’s lifetime and will start to pay down principal faster than a 30-year loan.
 The tradeoff is that you will have a larger monthly payment to cover.
 The major benefit to the 30-year option is the lower monthly payment, which provides more cash flow flexibility should there be an unexpected decrease in your typical cash flow.
 In either term, you can always overpay (pay more than the required) the monthly payment to pay down the principal faster and decrease the overall time it takes to pay off the mortgage.
 (NOTE – There are other term options available, but these are the more typical choices.)

 Buying a home is a big decision but an exciting decision!
-If you’re feeling anxious about a home purchase, concerned about organizing and creating clear long-term goals, or worried about your budget or general financial well-being, pick-up the phone and give us a call (443-564-4600).
-I’m here along with other CFP® professionals on the private client and participant advice team to help you make better financial decisions to improve your life, and the lives of those that depend on you.
+If you’re feeling anxious about a home purchase, concerned about organizing and creating clear long-term goals, or worried about your budget or general financial well-being, pick up the phone and give us a call (443-564-4600).
+I’m here along with other CFP® professionals on the private client and participant advice team to help you make better financial decisions to improve your life and the lives of those that depend on you.